giantswarm/docs/src/content/ui-api/web/app-platform/index.md

 Using this platform, we are providing a collection of curated _Apps_.
 These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.
 We also use app platform to install the apps that are pre-installed in your cluster (such as CoreDNS).

+We fully support [Helm](https://helm.sh/) as a general tool to deploy these _Apps_.
+Apps are packaged as Helm charts and can be configured with _values_.
+We provide a recommended configuration which you can override to meet your needs.

 If you'd like to know more about the App Platform in general, go here for an [overview of the Giant Swarm App Platform]({{< relref "/app-platform" >}}) instead.